In this blog post, we’ll demonstrate how to leverage market research to create a retail pricing strategy that works for your business.

 Penetration pricing is a strategy where a retailer intentionally sets an initially low price point for their product in order to gain market share quickly.
 The goal is to price the product just below that of competitors’ products, so customers will be more likely to purchase your product over theirs.

-This type of pricing strategy can be beneficial for businesses with high production costs and low-profit margins - that’s because if successful, the increased market share will offset or lower those high production costs.
+This type of pricing strategy can be beneficial for businesses with high production costs and low-profit margins - that’s because if successful, the increased market share will offset or lower those initial high production costs.
 Brand new companies to a market, established companies with new offerings, or companies with price-elastic products are common candidates for penetration pricing.
 This strategy helps a brand grow affinity amongst its purchasers, in hopes that if pricing is ever increased, these consumers will continue to purchase regardless.

 Discount pricing:

-Discount pricing involves price setting that’s lower than the normal market rate for that product in order to attract buyers.
-It is a very effective strategy for businesses that are looking to get rid of old inventory or attract new customers through a ‘sale price’, meaning that it’s typically a temporary price.
-Discounting can also help businesses establish a competitive advantage against competitors and give them a better chance at gaining market share in the long run.
+Similar to penetration pricing, discount pricing involves price setting that’s lower than the normal market rate in order to attract buyers.
+Where it differs from penetration pricing is in its longevity; discount pricing is typically short-term and involves the markdown of once higher-priced items (rather than entering the market at a low rate initially).
+It is a very effective strategy for businesses that are looking to get rid of old inventory or attract new customers through a sale price.
+Discounting can help businesses establish a competitive advantage against competitors and give them a better chance at gaining market share in the long run.

 Channel-based pricing: